 - Make sure your will and power of attorney are in order and easy to find.

 - Contact foreign embassies to make sure your prescriptions are considered legal.
-Also ask about local laws and customs that may affect you.

 - Notify your bank that you will be using your credit card overseas.

 - Save copies of your passport, key documents, and passwords.

 - Buy 1 rolling suitcase and limit yourself to it.

 - Create a packing checklist.
 (Plan to take fewer clothes and do laundry more often.)

 - Make a copy of your visa and pack it in your suitcase.